-R12.
+R13.
 INTERRUPTED GAMES

 If for any reason, a game is interrupted, the game recommences where play was stopped.
+In the case that the stones need to be removed for ice maintenance (agreement between Chief Ice Technician, Chief Umpire and WCF Event Technical Delegate), then the end is replayed.

-R13.
+R14.
 WHEELCHAIR CURLING